Browser hijacking: Rogue security software

 Some rogue security software will also hijack the start page, generally displaying a message such as "WARNING!
 Your computer is infected with spyware!" to lead to an antispyware vendor's page.
 The start page will return to normal settings once the user buys their software.
 Programs such as WinFixer are known to hijack the user's start page and redirect it to another website.

 Non-existent domain pages

 The Domain Name System is queried when a user types in the name of a website (e.g., wikipedia.org) and the DNS returns the IP address of the website if it exists.
 If a user mistypes the name of a website then the DNS will return a Non-Existent Domain (NXDOMAIN) response.

-In 2006, EarthLink started redirecting mistyped domain names over to a search page.
-This was done by interpreting the error code NXDOMAIN at the server level.
-The announcement led to much negative feedback, and EarthLink offered services without this feature.
+Historically, some Internet Service Providers (ISPs) like EarthLink in 2006 intercepted NXDOMAIN responses at the server level to redirect users to ad-heavy search pages, sparking significant privacy concerns.[6]
+On modern networks, this practice has largely declined due to widespread adoption of encrypted DNS protocols (such as DoH and DoT) and browser-level error handling, which prevent ISPs from tampering with unresolved domain queries.